Procedure: Student fee invoicing

 - After census date, a student remains liable for any outstanding fees to the University regardless if the student continues the studies or not.

-- Changes to a student’s enrolment after census date, can only be made by the Student Administration and Records Team.
+- Changes to a student’s enrolment after census date, can only be made by the Enrolments and Fees Team.

 - Students may be sponsored by external organisations or internally by the ANU Colleges.